Quantum3-Labs/storm-genius/README.md

 - **Python**: The primary programming language used for developing the application.
 - **Web3.py**: A Python library for interacting with Ethereum.
 - **tkinter**: A standard Python interface to the Tk GUI toolkit used for building the user interface.
+- **Social Score Explanation via Corcel** : Corcel allows developers to build with AI, faster, easier and cheaper than ever before.
+Powered by the Corcel API, developers can release the full potential of what they can do with decentralized machine learning.
+After getting the social score, we prompt a large language model to give a personalized explanation of the score.

 ## How It Works